Nelitarnia/WO3U-speedrun-guide/character-notes.md

 Highest jump so far: jump -> regular air attack.
 (Enough to cross 1.6 tiers at Luoyang stairs.)

+### Average infinite jump

+He can be used as an IJ team mate in a pinch, but he loses a little bit of height with each air special.

 ### Average combat setup

 His air special is extremely long range, comparable to Xiahou Yuan's air special.
 Therefore, in certain specialized conditions you could feasibly use it to do a bit of delayed or long-range damage.

+## Dodomeki

+- Speed / Aptitude + Fellowship

+### Good angled glitch

+He can breach up to medium-thick walls with sprint attack or C1.

+### Average high jump

+He has access to double jump.
+His regular attacks don't seem to give him much height, though.
+Air special gives very minimal height and allows another jump afterwards.

+Highest jump so far: double jump -> air special -> jump.
+(Enough to cross 1.3 tiers at Luoyang stairs.)

+### Average infinite jump

+His air special and double jump allow a consistent if almost non-existent height gain.
+Even this might be worth it if the air special was shorter, but unfortunately it's slower to spam than f.e.
+Ayane's air special.

+### Good speed movement

+He can repeatedly double jump to exceed his regular running speed.

+His Musou is the same as Kotaru Fuma's, which means he does a fast sprint that continues as long as he has musou.
+With Agility 10 this movement tactic is faster than a horse, with the drawback that it costs musou and has a small slowdown at the start.

+### Other notes

+He basically can't attack through walls at all.
+His air special can grab an enemy through a thin barrier, but the range is so short that this almost never happens.

+## Dong Zhuo

+- Wonder / Thrift + Vitality

+### Good angled glitch

+He can breach up to medium-thick walls with his EX.
+Worst part is that it's a somewhat slow move for this purpose.

+### Average high jump

+Dong Zhuo's charge air attack and air special give him some height.
+Still, he is far from an impressive high jumper.

+Highest jump so far: jump -> air special -> charge air attack.
+(Enough to cross tier 1 at Luoyang.)

+### Average infinite jump

+His air special contributes steady but not amazing height gain in an infinite jump combo.

+### Top combat setup (!)

+His air special bombs can be left on ground on multiple locations and detonated on demand.
+This is precise and high damage that's perfect for all manner of multi-tasking, like defeating a number of freshly spawned enemy commanders at once.

+## Fu Xi

+- Technique / Fortitude + Vitality

+### Average angled glitch

+He is able to breach thin walls with his sprint attack.

+### Average/good attacking through walls

+The shockwave from the air special can hit a few meters behind walls.
+Done from a height, the distance can be as big as 10-15 meters?
+However, the projectile does have its limits and ceases to exist much faster than Xiahou Yuan's similar projectile.

+### Average high jump

+His air charge attack looks like it gives him a lot of height, but it's mostly just an illusion.
+However, his air special does actually give him quite a lot of height.

+Highest jump so far: jump -> air special -> air charge attack.
+(Enough to cross about 1.6 tiers at Luoyang stairs.)

+### Great infinite jump

+His air special is one of the fastest chainable ways to gain height in this game, but sometimes it can drop the height inconsistently and it's a bit musou-costly too.
+It's great when you get the timing right.

+### Average speed movement

+Fu Xi's air charge attack adds to his current speed a little bit and it can be cancelled with Heavenly Sash.
+So you can do a very minor speed tactic by doing a running jump -> air charge attack -> sidestep -> run -> repeat.
+With maxed out Speed you do actually exceed the speed cap for a tiny moment, but overall it's not really worth doing.

 ## Gan Ning